Healthy pollinators, Healthy planet

 Our focus

-Europe, and the world at large, is facing an urgent biodiversity crisis, with ecosystems under increasing threat from habitat loss, pollution, and climate change.
+Europe and the wider world are facing an urgent biodiversity challenge, with ecosystems increasingly under pressure from habitat loss, pollution, and climate change.

 Pesticides and habitat loss

-Certain pesticides—whether sprayed on plants, coated on seeds, or mixed into the soil—pose serious threats to bees.
+Certain pesticides—whether sprayed on plants, coated on seeds, or mixed into the soil—pose serious threats to pollinators.
 These chemicals weaken bees' immune systems through repeated exposure, making it harder for them to forage and combat diseases.
-Additionally, they contribute to habitat loss by diminishing the variety of plants that bees depend on for nutrition.
-As their natural habitats shrink, bees face an increasingly difficult battle for survival.
+Additionally, they contribute to habitat loss by diminishing the variety of plants that pollinators depend on for nutrition.
+As their natural habitats shrink, pollinators face an increasingly difficult battle for survival.

 Poor nutrition and climate change